Internship Program, Spring ’23

 Host Family Accommodation

 Our interns live with host families in the greater Dublin area.
-Many host families have young children, but some are older couples whose children had left the nest.
+Many host families have children, but some are older couples whose children had left the nest.

 Irish Gap Year host families have vast experience hosting interns from all over the world.
 They are carefully vetted by our team and we have every confidence that you will have a comfortable, personal and culturally immersive stay during your time in Ireland.